nickbrandt/GitLab/doc/user/project/requirements/index.md

 ## Archive a requirement

-You can archive an open requirement (if you have the necessary privileges) while you're in the **Open** tab.
+You can archive an open requirement while you're in the **Open** tab.

+Users with Reporter or higher [permissions](../../permissions.md) can archive requirements.

 To archive a requirement, select **Archive** (**{archive}**).